-May 2022
+May 2023

-6th - Final Camp Fees Due to Council Service Center and online merit badge registration is due.
+5th - Final Camp Fees Due to Council Service Center, (along with a roster of the Scouts and Leaders), and online merit badge registration is due.

 NOTE: All units must include a completed Troop roster listing all youth and adults attending, with their final payments.
 All persons listed on your roster must be registered members of the Boy Scouts of America.